Vladimir Aytov

-Vladimir Aytov (Владимир Айтов, born 12 April 1996) is a Bulgarian footballer who currently plays as a defender for Montana.
+Vladimir Aytov (Владимир Айтов, born 12 April 1996) is a Bulgarian professional footballer who plays as a defender for Spartak Plovdiv.

-Career
+Club career

 Early career

 Aytov was loaned to Rakovski, playing in the B Group during 2013–14 season.

 Botev Plovdiv

 Aytov made his A Group debut on 27 June 2014.
 He was included in the starting lineup for a 1–1 draw against Beroe Stara Zagora.
 On 30 October 2015, Aytov was included in the starting lineup of Botev Plovdiv for the first time in his career but his team was defeated with 2–0 by Slavia Sofia.

 In January 2016 Aytov's contract was terminated by mutual agreement and he left Botev Plovdiv.

 Oborishte

 After the relegation to Dobrudzha Dobrich, Aytov signed with the other Second League team of Oborishte.
 He made his debut for the team in the league on 6 August 2016 scoring a goal for the 1:1 draw against Pomorie.